-Serbia: Downsizing in power utility EPS under IMF pressure1.
-July 2016. / News Serbia Energy
+Serbia: Downsizing in power utility EPS under IMF pressure, News Serbia Energy

 The representatives of the International Monetary Fund (IMF) and Serbian state-owned power utility EPS have agreed that the problem of redundant employees at EPS should be resolved through early retirement and voluntary departure of employees.